DJT777/Homines-Serva/README.md

 # Save-Human-Females

+#A Human Detection System Created in Collaboration Between an AI and a Human

+#Credit: Dylan James Tussey and OpenAI

+#ChatGPT Transcript
 Dylan Tussey
 How would I go about composing a computer vision dataset of human females and human males?